 You may also like

-Another major economic activity of the Kingdom of Bahrain is the production of aluminum – Bahrain’s second biggest export after oil and gas –finance, and construction.
-Bahrain continues to seek new natural gas supplies as feedstock to support its expanding petrochemical and aluminum industries.
-In April 2018 Bahrain announced it had found a significant oil field off the country’s west coast, but is still assessing how much of the oil can be extracted profitably.
+Another major economic activity of the Kingdom of Bahrain is the production of aluminum, as Bahrain’s second largest export after oil and gas is finance and construction.
+The government continues to seek new natural gas supplies as feedstock to support the petrochemical and aluminum industries.
+In April 2018, Bahrain announced the discovery of an essential oil field off the country’s west coast but still had to assess the amount of oil that could be profitably recovered.

-In addition to addressing its current fiscal woes, Bahraini authorities face the long-term challenge of boosting Bahrain’s regional competitiveness — especially regarding industry, finance, and tourism — and reconciling revenue constraints with popular pressure to maintain generous state subsidies and a large public sector.
-Since 2015, the government lifted subsidies on meat, diesel, kerosene, and gasoline and has begun to phase in higher prices for electricity and water prices.
+In addition to addressing their current financial problems, the Bahraini authorities face the long-term challenge of strengthening Bahrain’s regional competitiveness; particularly in regard to industry, finance, and tourism, as well as reconciling revenue constraints with popular pressure to maintain generous State and large public sector support.
+Since 2015, the government has raised subsidies for meat, diesel, kerosene, and gasoline, as well as electricity and water prices.
 It is still working on a plan to reduce the amount of government support it provides to citizens’ bills.

 Gross domestic product